Welcome to our new website!

 Withdrawal Timeline of Kratom

 The withdrawal period from kratom powder or kratom leaves can differ drastically.
-It is mainly decided by factors such as how much and how frequently it had been consumed before quitting, any medical or mental health conditions, if there was an issue with polysubstance abuse (i.e., alcohol dependence), and the individual’s overall physical well-being.
+It is mainly decided by factors such as how much and how frequently it had been consumed before quitting, any medical or Behavioral Health conditions, if there was an issue with polysubstance abuse (i.e., alcohol dependence), and the individual’s overall physical well-being.

 Typically, the onset of kratom symptoms from withdrawal will start between 12 to 48 hours after ceasing kratom consumption or use.
 The symptoms can last anywhere from a few days to several weeks, with peak symptoms occurring around days three to five.
 Symptoms usually gradually decline in intensity over time until complete resolution.